LnBdd/hyberflow/index.md

 ## Authors

-HYPBERFLOW is part of the PhD thesis of [Leon Budde](https://www.imes.uni-hannover.de/en/institut/team/m-sc-leon-budde) (Email: <leon.budde@imes.uni-hannover.de>) and was developed with support from the IMES staff and supervised students.
+HYBERFLOW is part of the PhD thesis of [Leon Budde](https://www.imes.uni-hannover.de/en/institut/team/m-sc-leon-budde) (Email: <leon.budde@imes.uni-hannover.de>) and was developed with support from the IMES staff and supervised students.